 Consequence Letters will only be issued by SLT.
 Separate Consequence Letters will be issued for lunchtime/playtime incidents and incidents in class.
-Parents will be expected to collect Consequence Letters from the School Office.

-Letter Number Consequence Supportive Measure 1 Loss of Lunchtime Opportunity to reflect on the behaviour with an adult, vocalise the behaviour and talk about what might change 2 Loss of Lunchtime next time.
-3 1⁄2 day internal exclusion Supportive Pastoral Meeting with Class Teacher 4 1⁄2 day internal exclusion 5 Full day internal exclusion 8:30am - 3pm Behaviour Support Plan meeting with SLT Clear targets to put in place and reviewed weekly with 6 Full day internal exclusion 8:30am - 3pm parents.
+Letter Number Consequence Supportive Measure

+1 Loss of Lunchtime Opportunity to reflect on the behaviour with an adult, vocalise the behaviour and talk about what might change

+2 Loss of Lunchtime next time.

+3 1⁄2 day internal exclusion Supportive pastoral meeting with Class Teacher

+4 1⁄2 day internal exclusion

+5 Full day internal exclusion Behaviour Support Plan meeting with SLT

+8:30am - 3pm Clear targets to put in place and reviewed weekly with

+6 Full day internal exclusion parents.

+8:30am - 3pm